 3. End with the future.
 Talk about why this role/opportunity is a logical next step.

-Example: “I’m currently a second-year student at St. Kates, where I am majoring in graphic design with a minor in Digital Humanities.
-I’m currently serving as an R.A. in one of our dorms, where I’ve been able to put my passion for content creation to use when designing resources for the students I assist.
+Example: “I’m a senior at St. Kate’s, where I am majoring in graphic design with a minor in Digital Humanities.
+I’m currently serving as a residential advisor in one of our dorms, where I’ve been able to put my passion for content creation to use when designing resources for the students I assist.
 I’m excited to merge my passion for graphic design with my interest in community development in this role.”

 Other Common Introduction Questions